meherett/python-hdwallet/README.md

 ## Available Cryptocurrencies

-This library simplifies the process of creating a new HDWallet's for:
+This library simplifies the process of creating a new hierarchical deterministic wallets for:

 | Cryptocurrencies                                                  | Symbols              | Mainnet | Testnet | Segwit | Coin Type | Default Paths        |
 | :---------------------------------------------------------------- | :------------------: | :-----: | :-----: | :----: | :-------: | :------------------: |